rackerlabs/docs-offerings/docs/api-reference/methods/get-commit-grid.rst

      - Description
    * - commitGrid
      - Object
-     - An object containing information about the commit grid.
+     - An object that contains information about the commit grid.
    * - commitGrid.\ *description*
      - String
      - A description of the commit grid.
    * - commitGrid.\ *offerings*
      - Object
-     - An object containing one or more offerings.
+     - An object that contains one or more offerings.
    * - commitGrid.\ offerings.\ *offering*
      - Array
-     - An array containing one or more offering codes.
+     - An array that contains one or more offering codes.
    * - commitGrid.\ offerings.\ offering.\ *offeringCode*
      - String
      - The code for the offering.
    * - commitGrid.\ *monthlyCommitTiers*
      - Object
-     - An info block containing details about any monthly commit tiers.
+     - An info block that contains details about any monthly commit tiers.
    * - commitGrid.\ monthlyCommitTiers.\ *commitTier*
      - Object
-     - An info block containing details about the commit tier.
+     - An info block that contains details about the commit tier.
    * - commitGrid.\ monthlyCommitTiers.\ commitTier.\ *commitTierItem*
      - Array
-     - An info block containing options for the commit tier.
+     - An info block that contains options for the commit tier.
    * - commitGrid.\ monthlyCommitTiers.\ commitTier.\ commitTierItem.\
        *tenureInMonths*
      - Integer